kor-ui/kor-docs/src/assets/docs/components/tag/index.md

 ## Removable (Optional)

-In special use cases such as when used for applying filters, Tags can be removed by the user upon clicking on the close icon shown at its' right side.
+In special use cases such as when used for applying filters, Tags can be removed by the user upon clicking on the close icon shown at its right side.

 <iframe src="./assets/docs/components/tag/removable.html"></iframe>